mohamed-zein/k8-beginners-course/unit02-k8s-overview/README.md

     * [Container Runtime](#a-container-runtime) to run containers on a node.
     * [kubelet agent](#a-kubelet-service): is responsible for interacting with the master to provide health information of the worker node and carry out actions requested by the master on the worker nodes.

+### kubectl
+**kubectl** is a tool used to deploy and manage applications on a Kubernetes cluster to get cluster information, get the status of nodes in the cluster and many other things.
+Examples:
+* The `kubectl run` command is used to deploy an application on the cluster.
+    ```console
+    kubectl run hello-minikube
+    ```
+* The `kubectl cluster-info` command is used to view information about the cluster.
+    ```console
+    kubectl cluster-info
+    ```
+* The `kubectl get nodes` command is used to list all the nodes of the cluster
+    ```console
+    kubectl get nodes
+    ```
+More `kubectl` commands will be covered later in the course.